 And now I present to you this Boy Scout neckerchief (Rolled neckerchief is placed around the Webelos neck.)
 May you wear it with pride.
 It’s colors are those of Troop (number), which welcomes you as its newest member(s).

 – Invited are the Scoutmaster, an Assistant Scoutmaster, and the Senior Patrol Leader.
 The crossover bridge that the graduating Webelos Scouts can walk across from the left side to the right side is situated up front.
 The Cubmaster and Assistant Cubmaster stand on the left side of the bridge.
 The troop representatives are called up and stand on the right side of the bridge.

-– The first Webelos Scout with his parents is asked to come forward.
-The parents stand to the left of the Cubmaster and the Webelos Scout stands with his back to the bridge.
+– The first Webelos Scout with their parents is asked to come forward.
+The parents stand to the left of the Cubmaster and the Webelos Scout stands with their back to the bridge.

 – The Assistant Cubmaster then hands the hat to the Webelos Scout’s parents.
 The Cubmaster shakes their hands and sends the parents in front of the bridge to the other side to stand with the troop representatives.

 – The Cubmaster and Assistant Cubmaster both shake hands with the Webelos Scout, first with the Cub Scout handshake, and then with the Boy Scout handshake.
 The Webelos Scout then turns to face the bridge and crosses over.